LinkedInLearning/virtualization-with-kvm-and-qemu-2487226/Notes.md

 Make a copy of our installed disk image for later:

 ```
-cp disk1.qcow2 disk2.qcow2
+cp disk1.qcow2 disk2.qcow
 ```

 ## 02_04 - Control and debug a guest with QEMU Monitor

-Start a guest with the QEMU Monitor available for control and troubleshooting:
+Start a guest with the QEMU monitor available for control and troubleshooting:

 ```
 qemu-system-x86_64 \